-The Monitoring Officer c/o Standards and Complaints Brighton & Hove City Council Hove Town Hall Norton Road Hove BN3 3BQ Or via the following link: Councillor Complaint
+The Monitoring Officer c/o Standards cand Complaints Brighton & Hove City Council Hove Town Hall Hove BN3 3BQ

+Or use the following Web link: Councillor Complaint

 - 3.2 The complainant will be asked to provide their name and a postal or email address.
-Only complaints from named individuals will be accepted. - 3.3 Council officers wishing to complain about Member conduct are recommended to use the Code of Conduct for Member/Officer Relations but still have the option of using the complaints procedure set out here. - 3.4 The Monitoring Officer will inform the complainant that their complaint will be assessed against the Code of Conduct for Members and that they may if they wish seek the views of one of the Council's Independent Persons. - 3.5 The Monitoring Officer will acknowledge receipt of the complaint within 5 working days of receiving it, and will send the complainant standard information about the Council's policy on disclosing their identity, as set out in paragraph 4.2 below; and will require the complainant to confirm their agreement to this policy, in order for the complaint to proceed. - 3.6 The Council aims to complete the complaint process within a maximum of three months from receipt. - 3.7 Once a complaint has been filed with the Monitoring Officer, it may not be withdrawn without the consent of the complainant, the subject member and the Monitoring Officer. - 3.8 At an early stage in communications, the Council will discourage all parties both the complainant and the subject member, as well as any other parties from seeking actively to publicise the matter before the complaint has been fully determined. - 4.
-Information provided to the Member complained about - 4.1 The Member against whom the complaint is directed (the 'subject member') will be notified that a complaint has been received as soon as possible and in any event within 5 working days of the council receiving it, unless the Monitoring Officer considers that doing so may prejudice any investigation into the complaint. - 4.2 The Monitoring Officer will provide the subject member with all documentation relevant to the complaint, including the identity of the complainant except where doing so might compromise the complainant's safety.
-(See also paragraph 6.2 below)
+Only complaints from named individuals will be accepted. - 3.3 Council officers wishing to complain about Member conduct are recommended to use the Code of Conduct for Member/Officer Relations but still have the option of using the complaints procedure set out here. - 3.4 The Monitoring Officer will inform the complainant that their complaint will be assessed against the Code of Conduct for Members and that they may if they wish seek the views of one of the Council's Independent Persons. - 3.5 The Monitoring Officer will acknowledge receipt of the complaint within 5 working days of receiving it, and will send the complainant standard information about the Council's policy on disclosing their identity, as set out in paragraph 4.2 below; and will require the complainant to confirm their agreement to this policy, in order for the complaint to proceed. - 3.6 The Council aims to complete the complaint process within a maximum of three months from receipt. - 3.7 Once a complaint has been made to filed with the Monitoring Officer, it may only be withnet be withdrawn by the complainant where the Monitoring Officer considers (in accordance with the principles outlined at para 2(iii) above) that doing so is proportionate and necessary in the public interestwithout the consent of the complainant, the subject member and the Monitoring Officer. - 3.8 At an early stage in communications, the Council will discourage all parties both the complainant and the subject member, as well as any